enix/dothill-api-go/README.md

 You're now ready to go, just run `go test` to run the tests suite.

-You can also skip previous steps and just run tests with docker-compose:
+You can also run tests with docker-compose:

 ```sh
 docker-compose up --build --abort-on-container-exit --exit-code-from tests